Creating a star shape in Illustrator isn’t difficult.

 You can usually find it under the “Rectangle Tool” sub-menu.

 You didn’t find it?
 Don’t be alarmed!
-You can edit your own toolbar and add anything you are missing by simply clicking on the “Edit Toolbar” button at the bottom of it (It has a 3 dots icon), and dragging any tool you want into the toolbar.
+You can edit your own toolbar and add anything you are missing by simply clicking on the “Edit Toolbar” button at the bottom of it (It has a three dots icon) and dragging any tool you want into the toolbar.

 Step 2: Define the Star settings.